Skip to Main Content

 Cycle 2020

-PENDING -- Federal court challenge to congressional map: intentional racial discrimination and unjustified predominant use of race
+PENDING -- Federal court challenge to congressional and state legislative maps: intentional racial discrim. and unjustified predominant use of race

 Cycle 2020